mojaloop/documentation/mojaloop-technical-overview/central-bulk-transfers/README.md

 ## 4. Notes

-### a.
+### 4.a.
 Discussion items

 Here are some of the interesting aspects of the proposal
     1. NFR: The Switch needs to record the changes and the original request for validation and for auditing purposes
     2. Payload size for a bulk transfer - to be considered for Kafka messaging
         a.
 Is there a need to rethink the moving of larger messages?
 Possibly using persistent messages?
         b.
 Possible size of a bulk transfer - 300,000 messages
         c.
 Discuss requirements for the size

-### b.
+### 4.b.
 Proposed New tables

 Below are the proposed tables as part of designinig the Bulk transfers
     - bulkTransfer
     - bulkTransferStateChange
     - bulkTransferError
     - bulkTransferDuplicateCheck
     - bulkTransferAssociation
     - bulkTransferExtension
     - bulkTransferFulfilment
     - bulkTransferState
     - bulkProcessingState

-### c.
+### 4.c.
 Bulk Transfer States

 Below are the states of a Bulk transfer as per the Mojaloop API Specification
     - RECEIVED
     - PENDING
     - ACCEPTED
     - PROCESSING
     - COMPLETED
     - REJECTED